Nicolelam8891/newsreader/newsreader/README.md

 - Run the command: `npm start`

 ## Context:
 - I am a student of Turing School of Software and Design's 7-month program.
-This project was during my intermission break transitioning from Mod 3 to Mod 4.
+This project was completed during my intermission break transitioning from Mod 3 to Mod 4.
+I created a news reader application that pulls articles from the [NEWS API. ](https://newsapi.org/)https://newsapi.org/].
+This app is responsive on small, medium, and large screens.